 Are 4 Digits Passwords Safe?
 Are 6 Symbols Passwords Safe?

-The Vulnerability of 4-Digit Passcodes
+The Weakness of 4-Digit Passcodes

 Four-digit passcodes may be convenient, but they provide a relatively small security margin.
 With only 10,000 possible combinations (from 0000 to 9999), even a basic brute-force approach can crack such passwords in seconds if there are no built-in rate-limiting protections.